Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/060_open-pgp.en.md

 > The developers of the more popular programs [GnuPG](https://gnupg.org) and its Windows variant [Gpg4Win](https://www.gpg4win.org) have decided against implementing the [latest](https://www.rfc-editor.org/rfc/rfc9580) OpenPGP standard.
 They instead created their own standard [LibrePGP](https://librepgp.org/), which is based on OpenPGP [version 4 / RFC 4880](https://www.rfc-editor.org/rfc/rfc4880).
 You can use them instead, *as long as* they generate keys compatible with OpenPGP version 4 / RFC 4880.
 However, Sequoia-PGP may be the more future-proof option, especially since it offers you to select the OpenPGP version used for key generation.

 > [!INFO]
 > To en- and decrypt emails you will need to use a plugin suitable for your email program.
-While this may be the primary use of OpenGPG keys, it is not the focus of this guide.
+While this may be the primary use of OpenPGP keys, it is not the focus of this guide.

 ### Installation